syenpark/SMPL/README.md

 The author-provided implementation was mainly based on [chumpy](https://github.com/mattloper/chumpy) in Python 2, which is kind of unpopular.
 Meanwhile, the official version cannot run on GPU.
 This project provides Numpy, TensorFlow and PyTorch implementation of SMPL model.

-For more details about SMPL model, see [SMPL](http://smpl.is.tue.mpg.de/).
+For more details about SMPL model, see [SMPL](http://smpl.is.tue.mpg.de/) and its [review](https://pyhuman.readthedocs.io/en/latest/notes/review_smpl.html).

 ### Numpy and Tensorflow Implementation